yvoievid/grokking-java-interview/README.md

 - git rebase - reapply commits on another base tip
 - git merge - aggregates two different commits into one commit history

+ - difference between merge and rebase

 ## Databases

 #### What are subsets of SQL?
+- Data Definition Language (DDL)
+  DDL queries are made up of SQL commands that can be used to define the structure of database and modify it
+  - CREATE
+  - DROP
+  - DROP COLUMN
+  - ALTER
+  - TRUNCATE:  Removes tables, views, procedures, and other database objects
+  - ADD COLUMN
+- Data Manipulate Language (DML)
+  - SELECT
+  - INSERT
+  - UPDATE
+  - DELETE: Deletes records from the table

+#### UNION vs UNION ALL
+The UNION is equal to UNION ALL, except that UNION ALL will not eliminate duplicate rows

 #### Indexes
+An index is performance tuning method of allowing faster retrieval of records from the table.
+An index creates an entry for each value and it will be faster to retrieve data.

 #### Clustered vs Non-Cludstered Indexes
+There are three types of indexes:

+`Unique Index`
+This indexing does not allow the field to have duplicate values if the column is unique indexed.
+Unique index can be applied automatically when primary key is defined.

+`Clustered Index`
+This type of index reorders the physical order of the table and search based on the key values.
+Each table can have only one clustered index.

+`NonClustered Index`
+NonClustered Index does not alter the physical order of the table and maintains logical order of data.
+Each table can have 999 nonclustered indexes.

 #### Relations (One to One, Many to Many, One to Many)
 #### Index fragmagtation
 #### What is 2nd normal form